Germany prevented 7 attacks since Berlin Christmas market atrocity | DW | 23.10.2019

 'Danger to democracy'

 An investigation of the incident revealed that Amri was a convicted drug dealer known to police.
-Criminal proceedings against Amri in the various federal states had not been combined and he was able to move freely.
+Criminal proceedings against Amri in the several German states had not been combined and he was able to move freely.

 Read more: Berlin Christmas market attack: 'We weren't prepared'